|

 stitching will need to be re-done.
 The goal is to hold this off as

 long as possible, or even avoid it entirely.
-There are two basic

 The best conventional

-(PTFE is commonly known by the DuPont brand name Teflon®) like Tenara®
+(PTFE is commonly known by the DuPont brand name Teflon®) like Tenara®,

-used.
+they are used.
 Compared to the best bonded UVR 138 poly threads, PTFE thread

-sew with, and is not quite as strong as heavy-duty poly thread when both are new.
+sew with, and is not quite as strong as heavy-duty 138 poly thread when both are new.

 But after a few years, the poly thread loses much of it's strength,